up42/up42-webhooks/README.md

  1. Low code version with Python snippets to be used together with [pipedream](https://pipedream.com).
- 2. Server side version with a light Python client to work with webhooks and a [OpenResty](https://openresty.org) based minimal setup that just does Incoming HTTP request validation and leaves it there.
-Is then up to you to add your custom server side code to do something with the incoming webhook.
-(To be added)
+ 2. Server side version using an [OpenResty](https://openresty.org) based minimal setup that relies on pipedream for request validation and forward the webhook to OpenResty using [ngrok](https://ngrok.com) to create a tunnel.
+In our OpenResty instance we keep a record of the received webhooks.

 ## Pipedream snippets